Child Psychiatric Access Network (CPAN)

 How to enroll

-- If calling, press option 1 for North/Northeast region, then option 2 for the Children’s Health/UTSW hub
+- If calling, press option 1 for North/Northeast region, then option 2 for the Children’s Health/UT Southwestern hub, then option 1 for CPAN

 - An enrollment form will be provided to you to complete or the behavioral health consultant can complete your enrollment over the phone.